Martin is the project leader and initiator of MarconISSta. He maintains the webpage and currently analyzes the payload data that we receive.

-Alex L. is part of the structures team.
+Alex L. was part of the structures team.

 Alex M. is a radio amateur and our expert on SDRs, ham radio and FPGA development.
-He works on the functional test procedures for MarconISSta and on the software.
-He also was one of the main players to identify the L/S band cables that we need to connect to on the ISS.
+He worked on the functional test procedures for MarconISSta and on the software.

-Alex S. is one of the main authors for new blog posts.
-He also helps with the test procedures and the test conduction.
+Alex S. was one of the authors for new blog posts.
+He also helped with the test procedures and the vibration test conduction.

-Brian helps with the project management, documentation and verification processes.
+Brian helped with the project management, documentation and verification processes.

-Connor is the lead of MarconISSta’s structures team.
-He 3D-printed the Astro Pi and ARISS Pi, designed the first housing for MarconISSta and helps in defining the requirements for MarconISSta.
+Connor was the lead of MarconISSta’s structures team.
+He 3D-printed the Astro Pi and ARISS Pi, designed the first housing for MarconISSta and helped in defining the requirements for MarconISSta.

-Jitendra is the lead of the verification team and drafts procedures and test reports for EMC and Vibration.
+Jitendra was the lead of the verification team and drafted procedures and test reports for EMC and Vibration.
 He accompanied the vibration testing at Astrofein and the EMC testing at ArianeGroup in Bremen.
-He and Ilja wrote a student paper on the team’s efforts for the Small Sat Conference in Logan which will hopefully be accepted.
+He and Ilja wrote a student paper on the team’s efforts for the Small Sat Conference 2018 in Logan.

-Rishi is working on the Operations manual of MarconISSta.
-He also helps with online research on required components.
+Rishi helped with the Operations manual of MarconISSta and with online research on required components.